codebadal/pro-4-tailwind--NFT-page/README.md

 ## Configuration Highlights

-# liner gradient background color is used
+# linear gradient background color is used
-# also achive liner gradient border color
+# also achive linear gradient border color

 - **Box Sizing**: Prevent padding and border from affecting element width.
 - **Border Styles**: Allow adding a border to an element by just adding a border-width.